Chapter 901:5-52 Gypsy Moth

 (4) Sufficient funds are available to allow the department to administer the gypsy moth suppression program for the year for which the request is made;

 (B) A block may be eligible for inclusion in the gypsy moth suppression program if all of the following requirements are met:

-(3) The tree canopy covers no less than fifty per cent of the block; and
+(3) The tree canopy covers no less than fifty per cent of the block.

-(4) No less than thirty-five per cent of the tree species within the block boundary is comprised of tree species which are designated as susceptible or resistant to gypsy moth on the list of species in volume II, appendix D of the final environmental impact statement, issued by the United States department of agriculture dated November 1995.
-This list is set out as appendix C of this rule; and
+(4) No less than thirty-five per cent of the tree species within the block boundary is comprised of tree species which are designated as susceptible or resistant to gypsy moth on the list of species in volume II, appendix D of the final environmental impact statement, issued by the USDA dated August 2012.
+This list is set out as appendix A to this rule.

 (5) The density of gypsy moth egg masses within the block is no less than either:

 (a) Two hundred fifty egg masses per acre in a residential forested area; or

 (b) One thousand egg masses per acre in an uninhabited forested area.